Francesca Posted on February 26 2018

 _FIRST STEP:

-No matter what I'm doing or where I am, I make one breath leading my attention to the point where the breath comes from.
+No matter what I'm doing or where I am, I take one breath, directing my attention to the point from which the breath originates.

 _SECOND STEP: